-This is because all of these activities work together to move people who smoke towards deciding to quit, and then support them to give up and stay off the smokes.
+Population health promotion activities aim to have a small effect on as many people who smoke in a population as possible.
+The activities and information should be repeated so that the small effect increases over time.
+Evidence shows that repeating activities and information can be very effective in motivating people to stop harmful behaviours such as smoking.
+Often this support them to give up and stay off the smokes.
 At the same time these activities remind people who don't smoke why they should not take up smoking.

-As an RTCG or RPGG team you have a community outreach focus and as a part of this, you should also be aware of what is happening at State/Territory level and nationally.
+As an RTCG team you have a community outreach focus and as a part of this, you should also be aware of what is happening at State/Territory level and nationally.
 This includes mainstream tobacco control initiatives and policies as well as those programs with an Aboriginal and Torres Strait Islander focus.
 This is part of the systems approach to changing behaviour and fits with the health promotion principle that smoking is everybody's business.
 Being aware of programs and activities that may seem to sit outside of tobacco control can also be helpful.
-Be ready to take any opportunity to build capacity for change by engaging other organisations, programs or local leaders.
-What is happening for TIS at community level should be complementary to activities outside of the program.
+Be ready to take any opportunity to build capacity for change by engaging other